Azure/azure-sdk-for-net/CONTRIBUTING.md

 require: https://github.com/Azure/azure-rest-api-specs/blob/49fc16354df7211f8392c56884a3437138317d1f/specification/azsadmin/resource-manager/storage/readme.md
 ```

-3. Run `dotnet msbuild /t:GenerateCode` in src directory of the project (e.g. `net\sdk\storage\Azure.Management.Storage\src`).
+3. Run `dotnet msbuild /t:GenerateCode` in src directory of the project (e.g. `net\sdk\storage\Azure.ResourceManager.Storage\src`).
 This would run AutoRest and generate the code.
 (NOTE: this step requires Node 13).
 4. For management plan libraries add `azure-arm: true` setting to `autorest.md` client constructors and options would be auto-generated.
 For data-plane libraries follow the next two steps.
 5. Add a `*ClientOptions` type that inherits from `ClientOptions` and has a service version enum: